 The Regulation of Lobbying Act provides that the Standards Commission will be the Registrar of Lobbying and will establish an online Register of Lobbying.
 The Standards Commission will oversee the implementation of the register, monitor compliance, provide guidance and assistance and where necessary investigate and pursue breaches of legal requirements in due course.

 The Standards Commission is an independent body.
 There are six members of the Standards Commission.
-It is chaired by a former Judge of the High Court, Mr Justice Daniel O'Keeffe.

 Further details are available on the Standards in Public Office Commission website concerning:

 - Members of the Standards Commission

 - Legislation under which the Standards Commission has a supervisory role